bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 Go to the Workspace Settings and select General.
 From this settings screen, grab your workspace ID for the next step.

+{{% notice warning %}}
+If each of the Variables does not say "Env" in the far right of the line, you've created the wrong type of variable.
+This is easy to do as "Terraform" variables are the default option when clicking on "Add environment Variable".
+You can delete them and re-create if necessary in the correct format!
+{{% /notice %}}

 ![Grab your workspace ID](images/terraform_cloud_workspace_id.png "Grab your workspace ID")

 Grab the API token from Terraform Cloud for the integration.
 Go to the [API token menu](https://app.terraform.io/app/settings/tokens) (User -> Settings -> Tokens) and select “Create an API token.”

+{{% notice warning %}}
+Make sure you are in USER settings, there are three different settings tabs within Terraform Cloud, User settings, global org settings and workspace settings.
+Your screen should look as below, if there are multiple type of API key to chose from, you're in the wrong place!
+{{% /notice %}}

 ![Terraform Cloud API token](images/terraform_cloud_api_token.png "Terraform Cloud API token")